superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

 ## A longer look at the deployment process

-**Step 1**, is a a simple GitHub Fork; there's not a lot to say about that except that you need to do it because you want control of the repository that you are deploying from.
+**Step 1**, is a simple GitHub Fork; there's not a lot to say about that except that you need to do it because you want control of the repository that you are deploying from.

 ### API Tokens and deployment